timdef/criminal-sentencing/documents/README.md

 * Calendar search only lets us look up cases that are on-going, and from today's date to 3 months into the future.

 * Is there a way to find sentencing data for specific judges? i.e. when they're coming up for re-election?

+* Is California still using an algorithm or program for sentences and bail amounts? **Yes, called Compas -- See /resources/links for more info**